Terrific Century 21 Exposition Brass and Enamel Plaque

 The plaque measures about 4 inches top to bottom.

 This one, as you can see on the reverse, was glued strongly onto some surface by the original owner; it looks as if it was difficult to remove the adhesive or to get it off whatever it was on.
-From the look of the dark spots I'm guessing that it was affixed pretty darned securely; the residue reminds me of panel adhesive used on tile and other household items intended to be permanent.
+From the look of the dark spots I'm guessing that it was affixed pretty darned securely.

-Fortunately, it doesn't detract at all.
+The reverse doesn't show, so it does not detract at all.
 I can't think of any reason one would ever have the reverse side being displayed.
 Like the outstanding set of enamel pins (backed with brass) from the fair this was also made in Germany.
 A few other enamel C21 souvenirs were made in Germany as well and they all exhibit this outstanding workmanship.